theAvoidact.com

 Step two: identify all employers in the chain.
 Obtain the project's certified payroll records, subcontractor lists, and any staffing agency agreements.
 The plaintiff's employer may not be the subcontractor listed in the prime contract.
 In cases involving temporary workers, the employer is often the staffing agency rather than the entity that directed the work.

 Step three: obtain medical records and expert review.
 Once records are available, have counsel and a medical expert review them against the WCL § 11 definition.
-Document the date this review is completed, because it may be the triggering event that starts the 120-day clock.
+Document the date this review is completed, because it may be the triggering event that starts the 90-day employer exception clock.

 Step four: calendar both deadlines separately.
-Track the standard 90-day contractual deadline from the answer date and the employer exception 120-day deadline from the later triggering event.
-These will expire on different dates, and both need independent monitoring.
+Track the standard 90-day deadline from the answer date and the employer exception 90-day deadline from the later triggering event.
+These will expire on different dates if the triggering events postdate the answer, and both need independent monitoring.

 For construction cases generally, the AVOID Act's impact on how Labor Law claims are defended is significant.
 How the AVOID Act reshapes construction litigation provides a broader look at what the statute means for the construction sector.

-In practice, this means that slow-developing grave injury cases, where the injury severity is not confirmed until late in the litigation, may find that the employer exception clock and the hard cap are approaching simultaneously.
-Counsel should be alert to this convergence and should not assume that the employer exception provides unlimited time to file.
+In practice, this means that slow-developing grave injury cases, where the injury severity is not confirmed until late in the litigation, may find that the employer exception window and the note-of-issue provision are in tension.
+Counsel should be alert to this possibility and should not assume that the employer exception provides unlimited time to file.

 Stay informed